ramiroaraujo/alfred-tmux-workflow/README.md

 Alfred workflow to manage tmux sessions, integrated with iTerm2.
 It can list current sessions, connect to them, kill them or create a new one.
 The connect or create action actually opens iTerm2 and connects to the session.
 It can also open a default bash or zsh shell.
 Additionally, in all the _open_ actions (new session, connect to session, or bash/zsh shell) it can ```cd``` to the current Finder's or Path Finder's directory.

+Please note: the workflow _only_ handles tmux sessions.
+It doesn't handle windows, panes, or any other tmux command.

 ## Dependencies

 * [iTerm2](http://www.iterm2.com/) installed